 There is the loud sound of a bell ringing.
-He looks ahead, anxiously, out of the car window.
+Simon looks ahead, anxiously, out of the car window.

-They approach a level-crossing, and the barriers are swinging down.
-“I’ve dodged two already today.” he says.
+They are actually approaching a level-crossing, and the barriers are swinging down.
+"I’ve dodged two already today," he says.

 "Why?" she asks.

 He puts on a contrite face.
-“You were right, I had one too many.
-Can’t afford to be stopped.”
+"You were right, I've had one too many.
+Can’t afford to be stopped."

-“Why do you drink so much?” she pushes him.
+"Why do you drink so much?" she asks him.

-“Yes.
-But don’t ask me how many.” he says.
+"Yes.
+But don’t ask me how many," he replies.